by Markus Kuhn

 12:00Z = 13:00+01:00 = 0700-0500

-There exists no international standard that specifies abbreviations for civil time zones like CET, EST, etc. and sometimes the same abbreviation is even used for two very different time zones.
-In addition, politicians enjoy modifying the rules for civil time zones, especially for daylight saving times, every few years, so the only really reliable way of describing a local time zone is to specify numerically the difference of local time to UTC.
-Better use directly UTC as your only time zone where this is possible and then you do not have to worry about time zones and daylight saving time changes at all.
+There is no international standard that specifies letter abbreviations for civil time zones like CET, EST, etc., and sometimes the same abbreviation is even used for two very different time zones.
+In addition, politicians enjoy modifying the rules for civil time zones, especially for daylight saving times, every couple of years, so the only really reliable way of describing a local time zone is to specify numerically the difference of that local time to UTC.
+Better use directly UTC as your only time zone, where this is possible, and then you will not have to worry about time zones and daylight saving time changes at all.

 Paul Eggert, Arthur Olson, and others maintain a database of all current and many historic time zone changes and daylight saving time algorithms.
 It is now available as the IANA Time Zone Database in the tzcode* and tzdata* files.
-Most Unix time zone handling implementations are based on this package.
-If you want to join the tz mailing list.
+Most Unix time-zone handling implementations are based on this package.

 The ISO 8601 notation is today the commonly recommended format of representing date and time as human-readable strings in new plain-text communication protocols and file formats.
 Several standards and profiles have been derived from ISO 8601, including RFC 3339 and a W3C note on date and time formats.